-Informed consent requires your health practitioner to discuss with you the potential benefits and harms of your treatment options.
-Before giving your consent to treatment, ask your health practitioner these four questions:
+Informed consent requires your health practitioner to discuss with you the potential benefits and harms of the treatment options available to you.
+Before giving your consent to treatment, ask your health practitioner these three questions:

-The discussion should include information about alternative treatment options, including different types of surgery and treatments.
+The discussion should include information about any alternative treatment options, including different types of surgery and treatments.
 You are also entitled to seek a second opinion.
-(For more about this go to Second opinion, below).

 Successful treatment can never be absolutely assured and different procedures carry different risks.
-You need to be aware of the expected outcome of each treatment option, including known complications, so that you can decide which treatment option is best for you.
+You need to be aware of the expected outcome of the treatment or treatments being recommended, including known complications, so that you can decide which treatment option is best for you.

-The likelihood of expected outcomes (success, side effects and/or complications) varies with each treatment option, and with individual patients’ characteristics, but knowing how likely it is that each outcome will occur will help you and your clinician weigh up the benefits and risks to decide which option best suits your needs.
+The likelihood of expected outcomes (success, side effects and/or complications) varies with different treatments and with individual patients’ characteristics.
+Statistics for success and complication rates are based on studies of large numbers of women with the same stage of cancer.
+Knowing how likely it is that each outcome will occur will help you and your clinician weigh up the benefits and risks.

 The process and requirements for obtaining consent may vary depending on the patient’s competency and age.
 However, it will involve the following steps:

-- A discussion about the benefits and risks or each treatment option.
+1 A discussion about the benefits and risks or different treatments.

-- The patient decides which treatment option is best for them.
+2 The patient decides which treatments to have.
 Often this decision is shared by the clinician but it is important that you participate to whatever degree you feel able.
 If you need more time to consider your options or discuss them with family and friends, talk to your doctor.